mezo-org/musd/docs/README.md

 `finalizeAddMintList()`: This function adds the minting capability to the borrower operations contract, previously designated in the `pendingAddedMintAddress`.
 It executes only after the governance delay has elapsed following the `addMintListInitiated` timestamp.
 By finalizing the revoke mint process it resets the `pendingAddedMintAddress` and `addMintListInitiated`.

-`startAddContracts(address _troveManagerAddress, address _stabilityPoolAddress, address _borrowerOperationsAddress, address _interestRateManagerAddress)`: This function initiates the process of integrating borrower operations, trove manager, stability pool, and interest rate manager contracts, enabling them to mint and burn mUSD tokens.
+`startAddContracts(address _troveManagerAddress, address _stabilityPoolAddress, address _borrowerOperationsAddress, address _interestRateManagerAddress)`: This function initiates the process of integrating borrower operations, trove manager, stability pool, and interest rate manager contracts, enabling them to mint and burn MUSD tokens.

 `cancelAddContracts()`: This function terminates the current process of adding contracts.

 `finalizeAddContracts()`: This function adds the minting and burning capabilities to the borrower operations, trove manager, interest rate manager, and stability pool contracts previously designated in the `pendingBorrowerOperations`, `pendingStabilityPool`, `pendingInterestRateManager`, and `pendingTroveManager`.
 It executes only after the governance delay has elapsed following the `addContractsInitiated` timestamp.

-`startRevokeBurnList(address _account)`: This function initiates the process of revoking a contract's capability to burn mUSD tokens.
+`startRevokeBurnList(address _account)`: This function initiates the process of revoking a contract's capability to burn MUSD tokens.

 `cancelRevokeBurnList()`: Cancels the existing revoking mint process.